patrick-eng/its.analysis/README.md

 <br /> unemp_perc - a covariate, unemployment percentage
 <br /> left_gov - another covariate, this time a dummy for the presence of a left-wing government

+Monthly_Data.csv contains further fake data covering monthly public support for interventionist economic policies during a period of high unemployment, in which the mass media took three very distinct positions on government policy over the course of 28 months.
+The research question here is: does media coverage drive public opinion on government economic intervention?
+This particular dataset demonstrates a cautious positive result, with significant difference detected at alpha of 0.1.
+This compares to an OLS model with the continious version of the data (significant relationship at p < 0.01 for simple relationships, at p < 0.05 including lagged DV and trend variable).

+The five variables are:
+<br /> date -
+<br /> public_opinion - aggregate public preferences in favour of the policy
+<br /> media_position - an index of media favourability/hostility toward the policy
+<br /> media_period - a factorised version of media_poisition for the its.analysis model
+<br /> unemployment - unemployment as % of the workforce

 I am incredibly grateful for any and all suggestions and feedback on the model and its performance.
-It would be fantastic to hear about users' experiences applying this to their own data/other data they have access to.
+It would be fantastic to hear about users' experiences applying this to their own data/other data they have access to and any obvious Type I or Type II errors encountered.